phokz/reprap_session/README.md

 - elmariofredo will study printing materials
 - jakub will study extruder
 - vinc will study software
+- netmilk will study firmware (program in arduino board)
+- ang will study available 3d models sources

 ## Buying

 - elmariofredo will buy rods, nuts, etc.
 - lexa will buy arduino mega 2560
 - phokz will buy RAPMS and motor drivers from [XYZ printers](http://xyzprinters.com/)
+- kvbik will buy 5 NEMA17 stepper motors
+- ang will buy hotbed

 - All buyers should be assigned before 2012-03-06